-In summary, we see that the low (near zero) \widehat{F} and \widehat{G} values for the investigated sets of selected genes are supported from the three perspectives.
+In summary, we see that the low (near zero) $\widehat{F}$ and $\widehat{G}$ values for the above investigated sets of selected genes are supported from the three perspectives.
 Our PAVI approach provides a valid tool for checking the reliability and reproducibility of a given set of selected variables when the true model is not known.
-To be fair, we want to emphasize that the poor \widehat{F} and \widehat{G} values of some of the selection methods are based on the logistic regression perspective, although Table 5 seems to suggest that a logistic regression works at least as well as an SVM.
+To be fair, we want to emphasize that the poor $\widehat{F}$ and $\widehat{G}$ values of some of the selection methods are based on the logistic regression perspective, although Table 5 seems to suggest that logistic regression works at least as well as SVM.

-7. Conclusion
+7. CONCLUSION

-Despite there being many variable selection methods, most investigations of their behaviors are limited to theoretical studies and somewhat scattered simulation results, which may have little to do with a specific data set.
+There are many variable selection methods, but so far most of investigations on their behaviors are limited to theoretical studies and somewhat scattered simulation results, which may have little to do with a specific dataset at hand.
 There is a severe lack of valid performance measures that are computable based on data alone.
-This leads to the pessimistic view that for real data, nothing can be said strongly about which method is better for describing the data generation mechanism since no one knows the truth.
-Sound implementable variable selection diagnostic tools can provide insight into the matter.
+This leads to the pessimistic view that "For real data, nothing can be said strongly about which method is better for describing the data generation mechanism since no one knows the truth."
+Sound implementable variable selection diagnostic tools can shed a positive light on the matter.

-Nan and Yang (2014) proposed an approach to investigate how many variables are likely missed, and how many are not quite justifiable for an outcome of a variable selection process.
+Nan and Yang (2014) proposed an approach to gain insight on how many variables are likely missed and how many are not quite justifiable for an outcome of a variable selection process.
 In real applications, it is often of interest and important to summarize the two types of selection errors into a single measure to characterize the behavior of a variable selection method.
-As a result, F- and G-measures are gaining in popularity in the model selection literature.
-If we are given a data set for which several model selection methods are considered, prior to this work, the available model diagnostic tools could only tell us (a) which methods were more unstable, and (b) how many terms are likely missed or unsupported.
+Due to this reason, F- and G-measures are gaining popularity in model selection literature.
+If we are given a data set for which several model selection methods are considered, prior to this work, the available model diagnostic tools can only tell us (a) which methods are more unstable; (b) how many terms are likely missed or unsupported.
 This information, unlike the F- and G-measures, may not be enough to give one a good sense of the overall model selection performance.
-In this study, we have advanced this line of research on model selection diagnostics by providing a valid estimation of F- and G-measures.
+In this paper, we have advanced the line of research on model selection diagnostics by providing a valid estimation of F- and G-measures.

-We have proved that the estimated F- and G-measures are uniformly consistent, as long as the weighting is weakly consistent.
-The simulation results clearly show that the \widehat{F} and \widehat{G} values based on our PAVI approach nicely characterize the overall performance of the model selection outcomes.
-This information can be used to compare different methods for the data at hand.
+We have proved that the estimated F- and G-measures are uniformly consistent as long as the weighting is weakly consistent.
+The simulation results clearly show that the $\hat{F}$ and $\hat{G}$ values based on our PAVI approach nicely characterize the overall performance of the model selection outcomes.
+The information can be utilized for comparing different methods for the data at hand.

-We used three real-data examples to demonstrate the utility of our PAVI methodology.
-Many variable selection results have been reported in the literature based on these data sets.
-A careful study with multiple perspectives has provided strong evidence to suggest that some of the variable selection outcomes may be far removed from the best set of variables to use for a logistic regression or an SVM with the given information.
+We have used three real data examples to demonstrate the utility of our PAVI methodology.
+There have been many variable selection results reported in the literature on these data sets.
+A careful study with multiple perspectives has provided strong evidence to suggest that some of the variable selection outcomes may be far away from the best set of variables to use for logistic regression or